-The Southwest Cleanwater Plant(SWCWP), located at the confluence of Wilson's Creek and South Creek, is one of two wastewater treatment facilities for the City of Springfield.
+The Southwest Wastewater Treatment Plant(SWTP), located at the confluence of Wilson's Creek and South Creek, is one of two wastewater treatment facilities for the City of Springfield.

-The SWCWP Facility, in accordance with the Clean Water Act, is governed by the Environmental Protection Agency (EPA) and locally by the Missouri Department of Natural Resources (MoDNR) through the National Pollutant Discharge Elimination System (NPDES) permit program to ensure a high quality of water being discharged into the Ozarks water ways.
+The SWTP Facility, in accordance with the Clean Water Act, is governed by the Environmental Protection Agency (EPA) and locally by the Missouri Department of Natural Resources (MoDNR) through the National Pollutant Discharge Elimination System (NPDES) permit program to ensure a high quality of water being discharged into the Ozarks water ways.
 The plant is designed to produce an effluent which can be discharged into Wilson's Creek without having any negative environmental impact on the river water quality.